Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 ### Logging Events to Multiple Projects

 If you want to log events to multiple Amplitude projects, then must have separate instances for each Amplitude project.
-As mentioned earlier, each instance allows for independent `apiKeys`, `userIds`, `deviceIds`, and settings.
+ Each instance allows for independent `apiKeys`, `userIds`, `deviceIds`, and settings.

 You must assign a name to each Amplitude project and instance and use that name consistently when fetching that instance to call functions.

 !!!important
     After you have chosen a name for that instance you can't change it.
-    Choose your instance names wisely.
-Every instance's data and settings are tied to its name, and you must continue using that instance name for all future versions of your project to maintain data continuity.
+    Choose your instance names carefully.
+Every instance's data and settings are tied to its name, and you must use that instance name for all future versions of your project to maintain data continuity.
     Instance names don't need be the names of your projects in the Amplitude platform, but they need to remain consistent throughout your code.
-You also need to be sure that each instance is initialized with the correct `apiKey`.
+Each instance must also be initialized with the correct `apiKey`.

 Instance names must be non-null and non-empty strings.
 Names are case insensitive, and you can fetch each instance name by calling.